-How To Clean Intake Air Temp (IAT) Sensor: 3 Simple Steps
+How To Clean Intake Air Temperature sensor (IAT) : 3 Simple Steps

-The intake manifold has sensors for the Intake Air Temperature.
+The intake manifold has sensors for the IAT.
 Before the air enters the engine, the sensor gauges its temperature.
 Using this data, the engine’s fuel consumption needs to be calculated in order to maintain an ideal combustion ratio.
 By estimating the outside air temperature and transmitting this information to the car’s computer, the Intake Air Temperature sensor’s key role is to control the fuel mixture.

 The sensor is situated close to where it enters the intake manifold and is typically protected from contamination and debris by a plastic cover.
 Intake Air Temperature sensors that are unclean may give false readings, which would result in poor fuel economy and more emissions.
 Intake Air Temperature sensors that are dirty can also cause stalling while accelerating or a rough idle while idling at stoplights.